anki-code/xonsh-cheatsheet/README.md

 The subprocess commands are not the calls of another shell (i.e. bash).
 The xonsh has it's own parser implementation for subprocess commands and this is the cause why the commands like `echo {1..5}` (brace expansion in bash) is not working and should be implemented using xonsh parser.
 Most of [bash features could be replaced by the Python alternatives](https://xon.sh/bash_to_xsh.html) and the example before will be solved by `echo @(range(1,6))`.
 Be calm and ready to the new Python-driven mindset.

+*Note: you can use [xontrib-sh](https://github.com/anki-code/xontrib-sh) to run context-free bash commands in xonsh by adding `! ` at the beginning of the command.*

 ### 2. [Strings and arguments in subprocess commands](https://xon.sh/tutorial_subproc_strings.html)

 The second thing you should remember that xonsh syntax for subprocess commands is very [self-consistent](https://xon.sh/tutorial_subproc_strings.html) but it's differ than sh-lang.
 If you use arguments with quotes or brackets you should clearly understand the difference: